Learn about the Texas education requirements for real estate licensing and renewal.

 - Real estate professionals in Texas must renew their real estate licenses every two years in the month their licenses were received

 - Sales Apprentice Education (SAE): Licensees renewing for the first time must have a total of 270 qualifying real estate course hours along with 4 hours in Legal Update I and 4 hours in Legal Update II.
-The 6-hour Broker Responsibility Course is also required as part of the SAE hours for sales agents who have been made supervisory by their broker for three months or more.
+The 6-hour Broker Responsibility Course is also required as part of the SAE hours for sales agents who have been made a supervisor by their broker.

 - Licensees must complete 18 hours of real estate CE classes in each two-year cycle

-- The 6-hour Broker Responsibility Course is also required as part of the 18 hours for brokers who have sponsored one or more sales agents, served as the designated broker for a business entity broker that sponsored sales agents, or have been made a supervisor of other license holders.
+- The 6-hour Broker Responsibility Course is also required as part of the 18 hours for license holders who have sponsored one or more sales agents, served as the designated broker for a business entity broker that sponsored sales agents, or have been made a supervisor of other license holders.

 - Final Exams: Texas Real Estate Commission requires that your final exam for continuing education offered through distance education be proctored.